espressomd/espresso/doc/sphinx/particles.rst

 Creates a diamond-structured polymer network with 8 tetra-functional nodes connected by :math:`2*8` polymer chains of length (MPC) in a unit cell of length :math:`a`.
-The diamond command creates 16*MPC many particles which are connected via the provided bond type.
+The diamond command creates 16*MPC+8 many particles which are connected via the provided bond type (the term plus 8 stems from adding 8 nodes which are connecting the chains).
 Chain monomers are placed at a mutual distance along the vector connecting network nodes.
 The polymer is created starting from particle ID 0.
 Nodes are assigned type 0, monomers (both charged and